Wild Bill Hickok: Deputy U.S. marshal in Kansas

 In December 1867, newspapers reported that Hickok had come to stay in Hays City, Kansas.
-He became a deputy U.S. marshal, and on March 28, 1868, he picked up 11 Union Army deserters who had been charged with stealing government property.
+He became a deputy U.S. marshal, and he picked up 11 Union deserters on March 28, 1868 who had been charged with stealing government property.
 Hickok was assigned to bring the men to Topeka for trial, and he requested a military escort from Fort Hays.
 He was assigned Buffalo Bill Cody, a sergeant, and five privates.
 They arrived in Topeka on April 2.
-Hickok remained in Hays through August 1868, when he brought 200 Cheyenne Indians to Hays to be viewed by "excursionists".
+Hickok remained in Hays through August 1868, when he brought 200 Cheyenne Indians to Hays to be viewed by "excursionists" as a tourist attraction.

-On September 1, 1868, Hickok was in Lincoln County, Kansas, where he was hired as a scout by the 10th Cavalry Regiment, a segregated African-American unit.
+On September 1, 1868, Hickok was in Lincoln County, Kansas where he was hired as a scout by the 10th Cavalry Regiment, a segregated black unit.
 On September 4, Hickok was wounded in the foot while rescuing several cattlemen in the Bijou Creek basin who had been surrounded by Indians.
 The 10th Regiment arrived at Fort Lyon in Colorado in October and remained there for the rest of 1868.